astropy/astropy/docs/nddata/index.rst

 + Arithmetic is no longer included in the base `~astropy.nddata.NDData` class.

 Code that only uses the metadata features of `~astropy.nddata.NDData` should not need to be modified.

-Code that uses the arithemtic methods that used to be included in `~astropy.nddata.NDData` should instead subclass `~astropy.nddata.NDDataArray`; that class is equivalent to the original `~astropy.nddata.NDData` class.
+Code that uses the arithemtic methods that used to be included in `~astropy.nddata.NDData` and relied on it to behave like a numpy array should instead subclass `~astropy.nddata.NDDataArray`; that class is equivalent to the original `~astropy.nddata.NDData` class.

 Using ``nddata``